pferreiratlantic/Golang_api/README.md

 $ ./Exercise1Api &
 ```

-Server is listening on localhost:10000
+Server API is listening on localhost:10000

 ## Testing